MilonMridha/independent-occupasion/README.md

 - Aboutpage includes my goal attempt.
 - There has  answer of  three qestion in the blogs route.

-## Framworks :
+## Frameworks :
 - There are some framework use in this site such as---->
+- react bootstrap
+- react firebase hooks
+- npm firebase
+- react router
-- react bootstrap, react firebase hooks, npm firebase, react router, react toast etc.....
+- react toast etc.....